Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Mio says 💬

-The hottest yukata trend combines dreamy lace fabric with the soft, scrunchy heko obi — think feminine, romantic, and totally Instagram-worthy.
+The hottest trend combines dreamy lace fabric with the soft, scrunchy heko obi — think feminine, romantic, and totally Instagram-worthy.

 Mio says 💬